 Craig G. Cannon

 Craig G. Cannon was most recently the Director of Choral Organizations at Duquesne University in Pittsburgh.
 While at Duquesne he directed the Voices of Spirit and the Pappert Women’s Chorale.
-Mr. Cannon has been appointed as the Artistic Director of the Pittsburgh Boy Choir and is also the Musical Director and Founder of Belle Voci of Pittsburgh.
+Mr. Cannon has been appointed as the Artistic Director of the Pittsburgh Boy Choir and is also the Artistic Director and Founder of Belle Voci of Pittsburgh.
 In 2013, Craig retired as the Director of Choral Activities at Fox Chapel Area High School.
 Under Cannon’s direction, the FCAHS choral ensembles were selected to sing at numerous PMEA & ACDA conventions and toured extensively.
 Mr. Cannon is a life member of ACDA and completed a two-year term as President of ACDA’s Eastern Division.
+In 2017 Craig Cannon was the recipient of the “Elaine Brown Lifetime Achievement Award,” the highest award for choral music excellence bestowed by ACDA Pennsylvania.
 Contact: firstname.lastname@example.org

 Dr. Miguel Ángel Felipe